xushuhere/Grocery-List/GroupProject/Docs/DesignDocument.md

 The users will be required to open and navigate the interface via their android phones.
 They will be able to operate the software by clicking buttons, selecting radio button, check/uncheck boxes.
 The device has internet connections and will be able to pull remote data from a database server.
 - The user will have access to an Android 4.0+ smart phone
 - The user is capable of using common Android 4.0+ UI components
-- The parse.com data store will continue to operate through the use of the application
+- The data store will continue to operate android SQLite
 - The security of this application is not required.

 ### 1.2 Constraints